prajwalpd7/Kafka-Stocks-pipeline/README.md

 ## Dataset

 To keep things realistic, I have used a stock market dataset as the source of data for this project.
 However, any dataset can be used as input to the pipeline.
-The dataset used in this project can be found in the [data](https://chat.openai.com/data) directory.
+The dataset used in this project can be found in above directory.

 ## Code

-The code for this project is provided in the [code](https://chat.openai.com/code) directory.
+The code for this project is provided in the ipynb files.
 The code is organized into different modules that perform specific tasks such as data ingestion, data transformation, and data visualization.

 ## Case Study